Tower of Terror II: Relaunch

 The first speculations about a relaunch of the Tower of Terror began in December 2009.
 A Gold Coast Bulletin report detailed a variety of new attractions for the Gold Coast theme parks including the major relaunch of one of Dreamworld's Big 7 Thrill Rides.
 Although the Tower of Terror was not mentioned in the article, amusement park fanatics agreed that the Tower of Terror would be the most likely to receive the makeover.
 In February 2010, further fuel was added to the fire when a theme park reporter commented on the possibility of the Tower of Terror featuring a new, backwards launching vehicle.
 Towards the end of April 2010, steel framework arrived beside the Tower of Terror's launch track.
 The curved parts confirmed rumours that the tunnel would be extended.
-In August 2010, Dreamworld officially announced through their website that the Tower of Terror will cease operations on 18 August 2010 and will reopen as the Tower of Terror II in time for the September school holidays.
+In August 2010, Dreamworld officially announced through their website that the Tower of Terror would cease operations on 18 August 2010 and would reopen as the Tower of Terror II in time for the September school holidays.
 Dreamworld confirmed the rumour that the launch will be in reverse out of the newly extended 206 m tunnel.
 The ride was relaunched on 17 September 2010.